 Actually there is no requirement for you to say anything at your wedding if you really don’t want to.
 That said, most people feel that the public declaration of vows or promises is one of the most important parts of the ceremony.
 If one or both of you are worried about speaking, the easiest way to accommodate this is for your promises to be written in the form of questions to which you each answer ‘I do’ or ‘I promise’.
 The promises themselves can still be personal, but spoken by the celebrant.

-Unlike in Scotland, our humanist weddings do not currently have legal status but we continue to campaign for this.
+Humanist weddings in England, Wales, Guernsey, and the Isle of Man do not currently have legal status but we continue to campaign for this.
 However, many couples take care of the legalities at a local register office and consider their humanist wedding their real wedding.
 And there really are some advantages to our weddings not having legal status.
 For example, there is no restriction about what can or cannot be included and where you can or cannot marry.
 It makes the whole occasion much more flexible and so much more personal.

 This depends from couple to couple.
 Many will have taken care of the paperwork at the register office in the days before their humanist ceremony, perhaps just taking a couple of people along as witnesses.
 Others do this on the same day as their humanist wedding, making it all part of the celebration, whilst others leave the legalities until after they have had their ‘proper’ (i.e. humanist) ceremony.

 This is a common concern, and we look forward to a time when humanist weddings are legally binding.
 That said, a register office wedding to legally register your marriage doesn’t have to be long or expensive and you can do this without making a big deal of it if you choose.

 No. There are various reasons why people might want the public statement of commitment and celebration without legally registering their partnership as a marriage: celebrants are sensitive to this.